skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-6-static-function-calls.md

 but function calls are actually one of the most interesting places for Graal to perform optimizations (like inlining, turning virtual calls into static calls, etc.);
 for that reason, we want to use specializations for function calls.

-But since we're already implementing `executeGeneric()` ourselves, we can't use the Truffle DSL.
+However, the Truffle DSL has a limitation -- you can't use it to write specializations for Nodes that have a variable amount of children, like the function call expression Node does.
 Because of this, we'll introduce one more level of indirection.
-We'll create a new node, called the `FunctionDispatchNode`, that doesn't have any children itself, but that does use the Truffle DSL, and we'll delegate the actual function call to that Node:
+We'll create a new node, called the `FunctionDispatchNode`, that doesn't have any children itself, but that does use the Truffle DSL, and we'll delegate the actual function call to that Node after evaluating the subexpressions:

 ```java
 public final class FunctionCallExprNode extends EasyScriptExprNode {